raspberrypilearning/target-practice-simplified/en/quiz1/question_2.md

 In your project, you used `if` , `elif`, and `else` conditions to check which colour the arrow landed on.

 In the example below, a variable called `speed` has the number `6` stored in it.
-When this `if` statement is run, what would be printed in the output area?
+When this `if` statement is run, what will be printed in the output area?

 --- code ---
 ---